Ran Kan Kan in C#

 Scales for Improvisation

 C# major pentatonic works because every note is either a chord tone or a safe passing tone — there are no avoid notes.
 For soloing, this means you can play freely without clashing.
-Use the Lydian mode (raised 4th) over the IV chord for a dreamy, floating quality that lifts the harmony.
+Over dominant seventh chords, C# Mixolydian adds the flat seventh for an authentic blues-rock edge.